 How to Get Rid of Odorous House Ants

 Odorous House Ants, also sometimes called Stink Ants or Coconut Ants, are a common household pest and found throughout the United States.
 Odorous House Ants emit a pungent rotten coconut odor when they are crushed.
 Odorous House Ants are small, approximately 1/8-1/16 of an inch in length, and are dark brown or black.
-Odorous House Ants do not bite unless provoked and like other ants we have discussed feed on sugary and protein rich substances.
+Odorous House Ants do not bite unless provoked and like other ants, we have discussed feeding on sugary and protein-rich substances.

-Odorous House Ants are considered a Tramp Ant.
-Many of the most difficult to control species of ants are classified as Tramp Ants.
-Tramp Ants are ants that have adapted to comfortably live very close to humans, in fact they are more prevalent in areas where human development has limited the natural landscape.
-The following characteristics of Tramp Ants makes their control difficult:
+Odorous House Ants are considered Tramp Ant.
+Many of the most difficult-to-control species of ants are classified as Tramp Ants.
+Tramp Ants are ants that have adapted to comfortably live very close to humans, in fact, they are more prevalent in areas where human development has limited the natural landscape.
+The following characteristics of Tramp Ants make their control difficult:

 Odorous House Ants are known to move their nesting sites frequently, but they prefer to nest in moist, shady areas close to a food source.
 Outdoors Odorous House Ants create nests under rocks, firewood piles, mulch, and leaf litter.
 Inside, Odorous House Ants prefer to create nests near moisture leaks or condensation.
 They usually move indoors seeking shelter when there is excess rain outside.
 You may find an Odorous House Ant nest under carpets, bathtubs, or toilets.
 They may also nest inside attics near a roof leak, or near window or door frames.
 Odorous House Ants are unique in that they often come back to the abandoned nest and utilize it when conditions revert back to favorable.

-This complex structure, nest mobility, and the sharing of subnest resources amongst themselves creates a difficult environment to kill all of the odorous house ant.
-A Pest Management Professional or home-owner must locate and bait as many foraging trails as possible.
+This complex structure, nest mobility, and the sharing of subnest resources amongst themselves create a difficult environment to kill all of the odorous house ants.
+A Pest Management Professional or homeowner must locate and bait as many foraging trails as possible.
 Often these colonies are so large that the nest is not even on your property.
-If your neighbor is not aggressively baiting for odorous house ants, long term control is difficult due to these ants’ propensity to reinfest previously used nesting locations.
-If you are dealing with an odorous house ant super colony, the baiting procedure looks very different than baiting for an occasional sugar ant.
+If your neighbor is not aggressively baiting for odorous house ants, long-term control is difficult due to these ants’ propensity to reinfest previously used nesting locations.
+If you are dealing with an odorous house ant supercolony, the baiting procedure looks very different than baiting for an occasional sugar ant.
 There are specialized liquid bait stations that can be placed around your property that hold anywhere from 16 to 32 fluid oz of bait at a time.
 These bait stations must be maintained, refilled when empty, and checked for freshness.
 Granular baits may be used in conjunction with liquid baits.
 Check the label on your product, but granule insecticides can usually be broadcast in the turf and scattered near the foundation.

 How to Get Rid of Big-Headed Ants

 Big-headed ants can develop into super colonies.
-Super colony ants require different pest control control methods and customer expectations.
-These colonies become so extensive, they can extend beyond your property lines.
+Super colony ants require different pest control methods and customer expectations.
+These colonies become so extensive, that they can extend beyond your property lines.
 Inadequate treatments can make the problem worse.
-Often, to gain complete control of a large colony of big headed ants, a community or neighborhood effort is required.
-Big headed ant colonies can have multiple queens and they can easily take their brood and move to a new location if they are disturbed or there is an environmental change.
+Often, to gain complete control of a large colony of big-headed ants, a community or neighborhood effort is required.
+Big-headed ant colonies can have multiple queens and they can easily take their brood and move to a new location if they are disturbed or there is an environmental change.
 These sub-colonies or sub-nests will connect to each other via interlocking trails and food, brood, and workers may be exchanged.
-With this expansive footprint and behaviors, completely eliminating big headed ants is a large undertaking.
+With this expansive footprint and behaviors, completely eliminating big-headed ants is a large undertaking.

-Big headed ants nest in the soil.
+Big-headed ants nest in the soil.
 They displace large amounts of soil as they excavate their underground tunnels.
-They often build nests under objects such as bricks, flower pots, along the base of structures and walkways.
-The “ant piles” created by big headed ants are numerous and distinctive.
+They often build nests under objects such as bricks, flower pots, and along the base of structures and walkways.
+The “ant piles” created by big-headed ants are numerous and distinctive.
 They can tunnel under foundations and come into your home via cracks in the foundation or slab.
-When foraging big-headed ants come indoors they often leave dirt and debris around baseboards, windows, and bathrooms and kitchens.
+When foraging big-headed ants come indoors they often leave dirt and debris around baseboards, windows, bathrooms, and kitchens.